QueuingKoala/openvpn-db-log/README.md

 #### Database credentials

-  If your database backend requires credentials, you can supply them either with the --user / --pass options, or with a --credentials (-C) file.
+  If your database backend requires credentials, you can supply them either with the --user / --pass options, or with a --credentials (-c) file.
 When used, the first 2 lines of a credentials file will be taken as the user and password.

 Standard features